Journey Albums, Ranked From Worst To Best

 Over nearly four decades, Journey has been through its share of incarnations — some of them respected but low-selling, some of them best-sellers that were critically ignored.
 Despite it all, co-founder Neal Schon has soldiered on.

-He started Journey in the mid-’70s as a fusion-focused group alongside fellow Santana product Gregg Rolie, but it was only after Steve Perry joined that the group began building its platinum-selling legacy.
-The more pop-leaning Jonathan Cain then replaced Rolie, helping launch them into superstar status during the ’80s.
+He started Journey in the mid-’70s as a fusion-focused group alongside fellow Santana product Gregg Rolie, but it was only after Steve Perry joined that they began building a platinum-selling legacy.
+The more pop-leaning Jonathan Cain then replaced Rolie, helping launch Journey into superstar status during the ’80s.

-Alas, Perry later began an on-again, off-again relationship with Journey — much to the chagrin of all the new fans the band had made in the meantime.
+Alas, Perry later began an on-again, off-again relationship with the band — much to the chagrin of all the new fans Journey had made in the meantime.
 After their final late ’90s split, Schon and Cain went through two other frontmen before settling on current singer Arnel Pineda.
 He has since helped Journey rebuild its commercial fortunes, leading them to two Top 15 releases along the way.

 But which one bests them all?
 We’re counting down Journey albums, from Worst to Best.